A Trinitarian Aporetic Triad

 There are at least a couple ways in which we might try to “cash out” the idea of the Father as the positional head of the Trinity.

 In the first place, we might accept the “causal” language used by many Church fathers to describe the Father’s eternal “begetting” of the Son and “proceeding” of the Spirit, while being careful not to read ontological priority into that language.
 The Greek word the Church fathers and other ancients used for “cause” was aitia.
 From this we get the English word etiology, which connotes the causal history of a thing.
 As is well known, Aristotle used aitia for his “four causes” or four ways in which one thing could contribute to the coming-to-be of something else.
-In sculpting a statue, for example, the sculptor is an agent (efficient cause) who acts upon some kind of matter (material cause), imparting to it a structure (formal cause) in accordance with a guiding idea in the sculptor’s mind (final cause).
-It should be obvious from this example that the ancient understanding of causation was much broader than our modern term “cause” suggests.
+In sculpting a statue, for example, the sculptor is an agent (efficient cause) who acts upon some kind of matter (material cause), imparting to it a structure (formal cause) in accordance with a guiding idea (final cause).
+It should be clear from this example that the ancient understanding of causation was much broader than our modern term “cause” normally suggests.
 Typically, when we speak of a “cause,” we have an efficient cause in mind.
 We think of causes as change-agents, i.e., as things that bring about a change of some sort, such as when one falling domino hits another and causes it to fall too.
-But the ancients didn’t have such a narrow concept of causation.
-Indeed, to suppose that the Father is the efficient cause of the Son and Spirit would imply that the Father brought about the existence of the Son and Spirit from an explanatorily prior state in which the Son and Spirit did not exist.
-That, however, would be a straightforwardly Arian way of thinking as it implies that the Son and Spirit are creatures.
+But the ancients thought of causes more broadly, roughly as anything that in any way contributes to something else.
+To suppose that the Father is the efficient cause of the Son and Spirit is problematic because it implies that the Father brought about the existence of the Son and Spirit from an explanatorily prior state in which the Son and Spirit did not exist.
+That, however, is a straightforwardly Arian way of thinking, and it implies that the Son and Spirit are creatures.
 But if the Church fathers didn’t have (or shouldn’t have had) efficient causation in mind for the intra-Trinitarian relations, then what sort of causation could they have been thinking of?
 I haven’t done enough research to know how explicitly or consistently various fathers might answer that question, but it should be immediately obvious that material causation is irrelevant, as the Son and Spirit are not physical constructs.
 I suppose there may be some analogical way to stretch the notions of formal and/or final causation so as to apply those to the begetting of the Son and the proceeding of the Spirit, but I’m quite unsure about that.
 Theologically speaking, the safest bet is to suppose that whatever “causal” relations begetting and proceeding imply, they are sui generis, that is, utterly unique and unlike any other causal relations anywhere else.
 Perhaps.
 On the positive side, it’s very hard to refute such a nebulous claim.
 On the negative side, it guts intra-Trinitarian causal language of any clear meaning.
 But perhaps that’s tolerable as we’re dealing with matters that are, to some extent at least, unavoidably mysterious.
 What I am sure of is that if we want to continue using “causal” language for the Father–Son and Father–Spirit relations, then both efficient and material causation should be kept cleanly off the table.
+And since modern English speakers tend to hear causal language in efficient causal terms, such usage is bound to generate confusion.
+For that reason alone, I think causal terminology is best avoided when speaking of the intra-Trinitarian relations.

 Closing thoughts